 Tiwa Community | North-East | India

-The Hill Tiwas live in the westernmost areas of Karbi-Anglong (Assam) as well as in the Northeastern corner of Ri-Bhoi district (Meghalaya).
+The Hill Tiwas live in the westernmost areas of Karbi Anglong district (Assam) as well as in the Northeastern corner of Ri-Bhoi district (Meghalaya).
 They speak a Tibeto-Burman language of the Bodo-Garo group.
 They are divided into a dozen of clans recognized by specific names which they use as patronymics.
 Their descent system can be said to be ambilineal.
 In most cases, the husband goes to live in her wife's family settlement (matrilocality), and their children are included in their mother's clan.
 However, in about 30% of unions, the woman comes to live with her husband.
-In this case, children take the name of their father.
-This trend is on the rise under the influence of neighbouring populations who are mostly patrilineal.
-About the half of Hill Tiwas follow their "traditional" religion.
+In such cases, children take the name of their father.
+This trend is on the rise under the influence of neighbouring populations which are mostly patrilineal.
+About one half of Hill Tiwas follow their "traditional" religion.
 It is based on the worship of local deities.
 The other half have been converted to Christianity since the 1950s.
-The Hill Tiwas society is organized around seven old villages which constitute political as well as ritual centres.
+The Hill Tiwas society is organized around seven old villages which constitute its political as well as ritual centre.
 Each of them harbours a chief (loro) who performs judicial and religious duties for a network of settlements.
 Old villages are also characterized by their bachelor dormitory (shamadi).

 Tiwa 'Khorla' Girls

-The 2001 Census reports 171 000 "Lalungs"; this figure comprises only the Plains Tiwas.
-Tiwas are recognized as a Scheduled Tribe in Assam excluding the Autonomous districts.
+The 2001 Census reports 171,000 approx. "Tiwas/Lalungs"; this figure comprises only the Plains Tiwas.
 As they became a Scheduled Tribe after the 2001 Census, the Hill Tiwas were not taken into account.
-Their population may be estimated around 10 000.
-The total number of Tiwa speakers amounts only to 26481 (Census of India).
+Their population may be estimated around 10,000.
+The total number of Tiwa speakers amounts only to 26,481 approx. (2001 Census).